-1.12 explain gametogenesis in both the male and female reproductive systems;
+1.12 explain gametogenesis in both the male and female reproductive systems; and

-1.13 explain the endocrine regulation and events of the menstrual cycle.
+1.13 explain the endocrine regulation and events of the menstrual cycle

 2. Explain the concept of complementarity of structure and function.
 Use this concept to identify the basic structures and functions of the cardiovascular, respiratory, lymphatic and immunological, digestive and metabolic, excretory, endocrine and reproductive systems: